OSTUSA/ndriven/README.md

 NDriven
 =======
 A baseline for domain driven .NET applications.
+The easiest way to start is to leverage the NDriven CLI [https://github.com/OSTUSA/ndriven-cli] to create a baseline project.

 Project Structure
 -----------------